NicBritz/Starcraft-Creations/README.md

 #### Haley Schafer

-As Haley so kindly provided an example of a grade five project, I used her Portfolio project to help guid me.
+As Haley so kindly provided an example of a grade five project, I used her Portfolio project to help guide me.
 Here you can find links to her [website](https://code-institute-solutions.github.io/StudentExampleProjectGradeFive/) and [Github](https://github.com/Code-Institute-Solutions/StudentExampleProjectGradeFive)

 #### Lix Pen

-I really like the look and feel of the [Lix Pen website](https://lixpen.com/) and it helped to give me some inspiration during the design and implementation process.
+I like the look and feel of the [Lix Pen website](https://lixpen.com/) and it helped to give me some inspiration during the design and implementation process.

 #### Protolabs